-All transfer students, except second degree candidates and part-time students, are reviewed for merit scholarships.
+All transfer full time students will be reviewed for merit scholarships.
 A minimum of 12 transferable credits are required for scholarship consideration.
-Awards are based on a student's cumulative grade point average and major.
+Awards will be based on a student's cumulative grade point average and major.

 The scholarship amounts range from $11,000 – $21,500 per year.

 A transfer credit evaluation will be completed at the time of admission and sent to the admitted students via postal mail.
 Courses taken at another accredited university will be considered for transfer credit if a student has earned a “C” or higher and it is a credit-bearing non/developmental course.
 You must complete 50 percent of the courses in your major at Widener.
 You may view our unofficial database of transfer course equivalencies.

 View our established transfer course agreements with local community colleges.